-The Council is proposing one change to the Revenue and Financing Policy.
-This is to increase the proportion of funding for the Building Control activity funded from user charges from ‘medium/high’ to ‘high’.
+The Council has made one change to the Revenue and Financing Policy: increasing the proportion of funding for the Building Control activity funded from user charges from ‘medium/high’ to ‘high’.
 This is from the range 60-79% of costs to the range 80-100%.
-As a consequence of this, funding required from general rates will fall from the current 20-39% to 0-19%.
+As a consequence of this, funding required from general rates has fallen from 20-39% to 0-19%.

-The Development Contributions Policy determines how much land developers should pay towards the cost of providing the additional community facilities required to meet the demands of population and economic growth.
-This includes including roads, water systems, wastewater systems, stormwater systems and reserves.
+The Development Contributions Policy the amount land developers should pay towards the cost of providing the additional community facilities required to meet the demands of population and economic growth.
+This includes roads, water systems, wastewater systems, stormwater systems and reserves.

 Expansion of the Eastern Selwyn Sewerage Scheme catchment area (Section 4)

 The existing Eastern Selwyn Sewerage Scheme (ESSS) serves the townships of Rolleston, Lincoln, Prebbleton, West Melton and Springston.
 The existing Ellesmere Sewerage Scheme serves the townships of Leeston, Southbridge and Doyleston.
 The planned connection of the Ellesmere Sewerage Scheme, as well as the Malvern townships of Darfield and Kirwee, to the ESSS will create the Selwyn Sewerage Scheme.

 The total capital cost of the scheme over 30 years is $238 million.
 This includes: